NAPLAN Marking FAQ Page

 A: Yes, you will be paid at the hourly rate that applies to your role.

-If you are a centre-based marker, please also enter your training hours into the timesheet system.
+If you are a centre-based marker, please enter your training hours into the timesheet system.

 If you are a home-based marker, you will be paid at an hourly rate up to the completion of training.
 Your script rate will be applied once you commence marking the practice scripts.